West Palm Beach Bilingual Bike Injury Attorneys Advocating for Injured Bicyclists in Broward County, Palm Beach County, and Florida

 - Helmets: Under Florida law, a bicyclist is required to wear a helmet if he or she is under age 16.

 The fact that you don’t have medical insurance coverage, or that you don’t want to draw attention to your immigration status, should not impact your ability to recover full and fair compensation for injuries sustained in a bicycle accident.
-At Gonzalez & Cartwright, P.A., we offer a safe, welcoming environment where we will listen to your story and offer our honest opinion as to how we can help with your case.
+At Gonzalez & Cartwright, P.A., our compassionate Florida bicycle accident lawyers offer a safe, welcoming environment where we will listen to your story and offer our honest opinion as to how we can help with your case.
 We understand that you may be rattled and scared following an injury.
 We want our potential clients to know that our office is truly bilingual, meaning that you can tell us your story in your native language and really be understood by the attorney who represents you in your Lake Worth bicycle accident case.

 In many cases, a simple phone call from a reputable and well-known attorney can motivate the insurance adjusters to adopt a more reasonable stance with respect to negotiating compensation in a bike accident case.
 In other bicycle accident cases, a more comprehensive legal plan of action may be required, and we are ready and willing to put our skills to work for you both in and out of the courtroom.

-Frequently Asked Questions About South Florida Bicycle Accidents
+Frequently Asked Questions About Florida Bicycle Accidents

 Under Florida law, not wearing a bicycle helmet cannot be used as evidence of negligence or contributory negligence.
 Florida Statute 316.2065(18) specifically and clearly states this law, so yes, you still have the right to recover compensation from a negligent party even if you were not wearing a helmet when your bicycle accident occurred.

 First and foremost, you should seek medical attention for your bike accident injuries.
 This is true even if you were fortunate and did not suffer any injuries that are immediately apparent.
 Immediate medical attention not only protects your health and well-being, but your medical records immediately following the accident can serve as a basis for recovering compensation for your medical expenses and future medical care that may become necessary.
-Once you have received proper medical attention, contact an experienced South Florida bicycle accident attorney to discuss your options going forward.
+Once you have received proper medical attention, contact an experienced Florida bicycle accident attorney to discuss your options going forward.